dantefromdevilmaycry/The-Fabulous-Five/content/Characters/Mikhael.md

 Bachoven offers him some rum out of his [[Decanter of Endless Booze]], and sincere companionship.
 Mikhail mentions that he frequents a park in [[Ondra's Grift]], behind Harry's bookshop, and offers his name.

-Later as the sanitorium catches fire, an unconscious Mikhail is rescued out of the building by the party.
+Later as the sanitarium catches fire, an unconscious Mikhail is rescued out of the building by the party.
 #character